Think you need fancy expensive tools to cook a great dinner? Nope! Here are 17 essential kitchen tools that won’t break your budget!

 But let’s say that you decide to give it a go.
 If you watch cooking shows or hit up a kitchen supply store, it’s likely that you’ll be presented with a plethora of great gadgets for every purpose under the sun.
 They’re all sleek, clever and cute items that insist you NEED them in your kitchen.

 This just makes me chuckle.
-I have a kitchen full of very basic and inexpensive tools that I use all the time so stash your credit card for just a sec while I show how economical it can be to outfit your kitchen with my list of 17 essential kitchen tools that won’t break your budget.
+I have a kitchen full of very basic and inexpensive tools that I use all the time.
+Stash your credit card for just a sec while I show how economical it can be to outfit your kitchen with my list of 17 essential kitchen tools that won’t break your budget.

 Take Time To Appreciate The Little Things